vwkd/reset.css/README.md

 ## Browser support

-This reset should work in all modern browsers newer than IE11.
+This reset should work in all modern browsers.
+However the focus outline is supported only in some browsers newer than October 2020, not yet Safari.

-For more details, see browser support for [`all` property](https://caniuse.com/css-all), [CSS variables](https://caniuse.com/css-variables), and [Flexbox Layout](https://caniuse.com/flexbox).
+For more details, see browser support for [`all` property](https://caniuse.com/css-all), [CSS variables](https://caniuse.com/css-variables), [Flexbox Layout](https://caniuse.com/flexbox), and [`:focus-visible` selector](https://caniuse.com/css-focus-visible).

-## Roadmap

-- focus outline should only show on keyboard focus instead of mouse focus, but [`:focus-visible`](https://caniuse.com/css-focus-visible) selector is not yet supported as of October 2020